 Upon admission to AUM, you are assigned an advisor based upon your major.
-While these advisors are located in various offices across campus, the Office of Central Advising is your go-to location for your basic advising needs.
-All students are welcome to stop by the Office of Central Advising in Taylor 125 at any time for assistance.
-You may also call the office at 334-244-3969 or email email@example.com.
+These advisors are located in various offices across campus.
+If you are not sure who your advisor is or how to get in touch with them, you are welcome to stop by the Office of Central Advising in Taylor Center 125 at any time for assistance.
+You may also call the office at 334-244-3969 or email firstname.lastname@example.org.

 We require that you meet with your academic advisor before you are allowed to register for classes.
 It is important that you select courses that comply with your specific program/major requirements, and your advisor will want to talk to you about your overall academic progress.
 Once your advisor gives signed approval for courses, you obtain a personal identification number (PIN) that allows registration on AUM's online registration system. *Students should plan to meet with their advisor in person prior to each semester unless seeking a degree fully online.*

 Please follow the links below to find your advisor:

 If you have been admitted to the Bridge program at AUM, you are advised by a member of the Bridge program staff.

 If you have been fully admitted to AUM, but have not declared a major of study, you are advised by the Undeclared Advisor in the Warhawk Academic Success Center.